Instawork/hyperview/docs/reference_custom_behaviors.md

 )
 ```

-The `logEvent`  callback takes a dictionary with two properties:
+The `logEvent` callback takes an object argument with two properties:

 | Property    | Type     | Required | Description |
 | ----------- | -------- | -------- | ----------- |